jaqb8/30days-coding-challenge/README.md

 #### 30.09.2024

-TODO:

 - fix invalidation of client auth state in sidebar after logout
 - replace basic forms with shadcn forms in login and register

+#### 01.10.2024

+TODO:

+- session cookie is not being set on login
 - add animations

-#### 01.10.2024

--

 #### 02.10.2024